sselab/autoconfig/README.md

 # Under Construction #

-AutoConfig is currently under construction (The code is need to be re-organized).
+AutoConfig is currently under construction (the code is need to be re-organized).
 We will release the clean version soon!

 # AutoConfig #